Technical and feature overview of Azure Active Directory B2C

 In Azure AD B2C, there are two ways to provide identity user experiences:

-User flows are predefined, built-in, configurable policies that we provide so you can create sign-up, sign-in, and policy editing experiences in minutes.
+User flows - These are predefined, built-in, configurable policies that we provide so you can create sign-up, sign-in, and policy editing experiences in minutes.

-Custom policies enable you to create your own user journeys for complex identity experience scenarios.
+Custom policies - These enable you to create your own user journeys for complex identity experience scenarios.

 The following screenshot shows the user flow settings UI, versus custom policy configuration files.

-Read the User flows and custom policies overview article.
-It gives an overview of user flows and custom policies, and helps you decide which method will work best for your business needs.
+To learn more about user flows and custom policies, and help you decide which method will work best for your business needs, see User flows and custom policies overview.

-In Azure AD B2C, you can craft your users' identity experiences so that the pages that are shown blend seamlessly with the look and feel of your brand.
+In Azure AD B2C, you can craft your users' identity experiences so that the pages shown blend seamlessly with the look and feel of your brand.
 You get nearly full control of the HTML and CSS content presented to your users when they proceed through your application's identity journeys.
-(Customizing the pages rendered by third parties when using social accounts is limited to the options provided by the identity provider, and these are outside the control of Azure AD B2C.)
 With this flexibility, you can maintain brand and visual consistency between your application and Azure AD B2C.

 For information on UI customization, see: